-Budget: includes salary and administrative support for the Oncology Social Work roles
+Budget: includes salary and administrative/programmatic support for the Oncology Social Work roles and services.

-Description: Specialized social workers assist patients and families with psychosocial support and resources, including referrals to Medical-Legal Partnership Program for increased assistance with health-related social needs, ranging from consults to intakes for legal representation; Financial Counseling Services to assist in health insurance enrollment and/or expanded coverage; and Transport Services to reduce barriers to health care.
+Description: Specialized social workers assist patients and families with psychosocial support and resources, including increased assistance with health-related social needs, ranging from financial counseling to assistance in health insurance enrollment and/or expanded coverage; and transport services to reduce barriers to accessing health care/cancer treatments.